-The Gateway building, which opened at the end of 2017, provides toilets and showers for visitors.
+The Gateway building, which opened at the end of 2017, provides toilets and showers for visitors all year round.
 It has an interpretation area with information on the local landscape and history.
 It’s also somewhere to shelter on stormy days.
 In winter, you can sit on the indoor picnic benches and just watch the waves crashing-in on the beach.

 Huisinis Campervan Site

 This site provides a number of electric hook-up points, in a sheltered spot, overlooking the bay.
 There’s a herd of very photogenic Highland Cattle living close by – so make sure the gates are closed if you are using the site.
 Payment for camping is by donation – a box being located on site.
 Just turn up and find a spot – there’s no booking required.
 Electricity and Refuse Collection is provided on site.
 Water and Chemical Disposal is available at the main Huisinis Gateway carpark.
 Please note that the electricity supply is turned off NOV-MAR.

 Huisinis lies at the end of the B887.
-Use postcode HS33AY in your satnav.
+Use postcode HS3 3AY in your satnav.
 Be aware that mobile coverage varies considerably along the route and is almost non-existent at Huisinis (unless you are on the EE network – then you can have 4G!).

 Turn off the main spinal route (B859) linking Harris to Stornoway at Ardhasaig.
 The road then becomes very twisty and turny.
-If you can take your eyes off the road briefly, you’ll pass:
+If you can take your eyes off the road briefly, you’ll see: